Long-Term Disability Benefits

-Long-Term Disability Serious accidents or injuries can happen at any time.
+Serious accidents and/or injuries can happen at any time.
 But what happens if the insurance company denies your legitimate long-term disability claim?

 Reasons Your Claim May Have Been Denied

 The insurance company will usually deny your claim if you don’t regularly see your doctor.
 Long-term injuries require the supervision of your doctor for a long period of time.
-Don’t stop seeing your doctor, even if you can’t afford it or you may be feeling a little better.
+Don’t stop seeing your doctor, even if you can’t afford it or if you are feeling a little better.
 You’re sure to get a denial letter in the mail.

 The insurance company may also not have all of your medical records.
 Be diligent—keep track of what records have been ordered and received by the insurance company.
 This is always a good practice when making and claim, long-term disability or otherwise.

-Another reason for denial would be because the insurance company has video evidence that you are not as injured as you say you are.
-Insurance companies would much rather save paying out for long-term disability; and if hiring a private investigator would help prevent that, they will do it.
+Another reason your claim may be denied is because the insurance company has video evidence that you are not as injured as you say you are.
+Insurance companies would much rather save money by avoiding paying out for long-term disability, and if hiring a private investigator would help prevent that, they will do it.
 Social media sites are additional places the insurance company will investigate to look for reasons to deny your claim.
 A sound bit of advice: act in accordance with your doctor’s restrictions.

 Contact Us Today If Your Claim Was Denied